genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 }
 ```

-## Dynamic Permissioning
+## Dynamic permissioning

-Here’s the scenario, we want to permission by checking the ACCOUNT table.
+Here’s the scenario; we want to permission by checking the ACCOUNT table.
 ```kotlin
 table(name = "ACCOUNT", id = 1000) {
     ID